piyushkchaudhari/capstone-project-eda/README.md

 - 10) what is a most guest demands from hotel
 - 11) how many hotel booking canceled per month
 - 12) which hotel prefered by which type of guest
+# Conclusion
+- Given that we do not have repeated guests, we should target our advertisement on guests to increase returning guests.
+- Given that most of the guest are adults for both hotels then for improving return guest provide goods that adult guest like.
+- Most of the hotel bookings come from online segment .
+We should spend a significant amount for online advertisement.
+- Most of the hotel bookings come from Portugal and united Kingdom.
+We should spend a significant amount of our budget on those area.
+- We can see most of the people prefered bb and hb meal but in city hotel most of the people prefered bb and sc meal.
+Then for satisfaction of guest sepend money on advertisement of bb ,hb and sc meal
+- It seems city hotels got 42% cancel orders and resort hotels got 28% cancel orders
+- It seems city hotels get more cancel orders than resort hotels.most of the cancel order come from may , july and august month
+Most of the guest preferred room type A,D and E . we should develop this type of more rooms and improving service of this type of rooms.